Political status of Puerto Rico: Plebiscites

 The previous plebiscites provided voters with three options: remain a Commonwealth, Statehood and Independence/Free Association.
 The Puerto Rican status referendum, 2017 was to offer only two options: Statehood and Independence/Free Association.
 If the majority favor Independence/Free Association, a second vote will be held to determine the preference: full independence as a nation or associated free state status with independence but with a "free and voluntary political association" between Puerto Rico and the United States.
 The specifics of the association agreement would be detailed in the Compact of Free Association that would be negotiated between the U.S. and Puerto Rico.
 That document might cover topics such as the role of the U.S. military in Puerto Rico, the use of the U.S. currency, free trade between the two entities, and whether Puerto Ricans would be U.S. citizens.

 Former governor Ricardo Rosselló was strongly in favor of statehood to help develop the economy and help to "solve our 500-year-old colonial dilemma ...
 Colonialism is not an option ....
 It’s a civil rights issue ...
 3.5 million citizens seeking an absolute democracy," he told the news media.

 Statehood might be useful as a means of dealing with the financial crisis, since it would allow for bankruptcy and the relevant protection.
 According to the Government Development Bank, this might be the only solution to the debt crisis.
 Congress has the power to vote to allow Chapter 9 protection without the need for statehood, but in late 2015 there was very little support in the House for this concept.
 Other benefits to statehood include increased disability benefits and Medicaid funding, the right to vote in presidential elections and the higher (federal) minimum wage.

 At approximately the same time as the referendum, Puerto Rico's legislators are also expected to vote on a bill that would allow the Governor to draft a state constitution and hold elections to choose senators and representatives to the federal Congress.
 Regardless of the outcome of the votes, Congress will be the body to make the final decision on the status of Puerto Rico.

 Presidential executive orders

 Various U.S. presidents have signed executive orders to help define, study, and generate activity regarding the political status of Puerto Rico.
 Three major orders were the 2005, 2007, and 2011 executive orders to establish the President's Task Force on Puerto Rico's Status.

+In March 2025, a group of Puerto Rican lawyers, economists and activists sent a document to the White House and Congress in the United States, of a possible executive order by President Donald Trump, proposing to grant independence to Puerto Rico by presidential decree.